AliakseiSavelyey/react-hw-04-hooks-feedback/README.md

-simple feedback form on react-2
+making a simple feedback form using React